-• Each affiliate needs to offer families at least one group connection activity per month, for a total of at least 12 per program year.
+Each affiliate needs to offer families at least one group connection activity per month, for a minimum of 12 per program year.
 (ER 14)

 - Parent educators shall document the completion of all model-related health and developmental screenings to include hearing, vision, dental checks, etc. This should be completed by 7 months of age or within 90 days of enrollment and annually thereafter.
-(ER 15) - Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate. - Each child shall be assessed using the age-appropriate developmental screening tools Ages & Stages 3 and Ages and Stages SE2, within 90 days of enrollment and annually thereafter.
+(ER 15) - Each child shall be assessed using the age-appropriate developmental screening tools Ages & Stages 3 (ASQ-3) and Ages and Stages SE2 (ASQ:SE-2), within 90 days of enrollment and annually thereafter.
 (ER 16) - a.
 Child Development Surveillance shall take place during each personal visit and shall be recorded on the PAT Milestone Check Form or CDC Milestones.
 (ER 17) - b.
 If a developmental screening (conducted in association with any First Steps-funded program) indicates a possible developmental delay, the parent educator shall collaborate with parents/guardians to seek the consensual provision of these results to: - i. child's pediatric care provider - ii. either BabyNet (ages 0-3) or the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - c.
 Parent educators will recommend activities to assist with the areas of possible concern.
-Referrals should be entered in the First Steps Data Collection System within 7 days of developmental screening. - i.
+Referrals should be entered in the First Steps Data Collection System within 5 days of developmental screening. - i.
 If a child scores in the monitoring range on ASQ3 and/or ASQ:SE2 in two or more categories and/or if there is a parental concern on the screening questionnaire, the parent educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - ii.
 The parent educator will continue to monitor the child's development and rescreen the child within 90 days of referred intervention. - iii.
-Children receiving assistance through BabyNet they do not need to be screened by Local County Partnership until BabyNet services have ended. - Parent Educators must screen at least 80% of eligible children in the ASQ3 and ASQ:SE2. - Partnerships and their staff shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
+Children receiving assistance through BabyNet they do not need to be screened by Local County Partnership until BabyNet services have ended. - Parent Educators must screen at least 80% of eligible children in the ASQ-3 and ASQ:SE-2. - Partnerships and their staff shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.

-• Parent educators shall utilize readiness risk factors to refer and connect families to services that they need may need or want to strengthen their families and provide optimal development for their preschool children.

-- Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
-Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - Client screenings and referrals based on those screening results shall be entered (within the First Steps Data Collection System) within 7 days of referral.
+- Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate. - Parent educators shall utilize readiness risk factors to refer and connect families to services that they may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
+Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - Client screenings and referrals based on those screening results shall be entered (within the First Steps Data Collection System) within 5 days of referral.